Operating Mechanisms That Actually Drive Delivery

 2. Data Over Narratives

-• Delivery metrics: throughput, velocity, defect rate
+• Delivery metrics: throughput, velocity, defect trends

 • Outcome metrics: value delivered, ROI, OKR progress